csh970605/csh970605.github.io/_posts/2023-04-06-Thompson_Sampling.md

 </center>
 <br><br>

-As you can see, the expected value which machine produces does not match the actual distribution.<br>
+As you can see, the expected value produced by the machine does not match the actual distribution.
 To solve this problem, we can help machine by giving real expected value.<br>
 And the distribution will be change like:
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/230355627-5fa889b5-8c5f-4d44-adc6-92bee7a873b0.png" width=500>